albee/trace/execute-asap/README.md

 ## Usage:

 For running a test in the simulator, use your desired TEST_NUMBER as an argument with the `pub_gds_topics.py` script.
-This script sets the parameters that GDS eventually will set. `execute_asap.py` listens to these parameters, launches the TumbleDock nodelets, and hands it off to individual *roles*, in this case
+This script sets the parameters that GDS eventually will set. `execute_asap.py` listens to these parameters, launches the TRACE nodelets, and hands it off to individual *roles*, in this case
 Chaser and Target. `chaser_asap.py` and `target_asap.py` set the chaser/target initial conditions and test-specific parameters; real-time logic throughout a test is handled by *coordinator nodelets*, `chaser_coordinator_nodelet.cc` and `target_coordinator_nodelet.cc`.

 Run using: rosrun execute_asap pub_gds_topics.py [--ground] [--sim] test_number, e.g.,